RTEMS/rtems-docs/eng/req/items.rst

 Interface Compound Member Declaration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This type refines the :ref:`SpecTypeInterfaceCompoundMemberDefinition` though the ``kind`` attribute if the value is ``member``.
+This type refines the :ref:`SpecTypeInterfaceCompoundMemberDefinition` through the ``kind`` attribute if the value is ``member``.
 This set of attributes specifies an interface compound member declaration.
 All explicit attributes shall be specified.
 The explicit attributes for this type are: